david672orford/tech-for-teaching/software/index.md

 | Converting audio and video | [FFmpeg](ffmpeg/)            | <https://www.ffmpeg.org>       |
 |                            | [Handbrake](handbrake/)      | <https://handbrake.fr>         |

-Follow the link from the name of each piece of our software to our article about it.
+Follow the link from the name of each piece of our software to our article about using it to create materials for your courses.